-Recently German based airline Condor (Part of the Thomas Cook Group) launched a new concept for economy class pre order meals on their European flights.
-The concept sees the removal of traditional meal trays in lieu of a more sleek and modern dining concept.I flew from Stuttgart to Corfu (July 2018) and pre booked my meals when I paid for my ticket.
+Recently German-based airline Condor (Part of the Thomas Cook Group) launched a new concept for economy class pre-order meals on their European flights.
+The idea sees the removal of traditional meal trays instead of a more sleek and modern dining concept.I flew from Stuttgart to Corfu (July 2018) and pre-booked my meals when I paid for my ticket.
 Condor meals are not included for passengers who are travelling to Zones 1 and 2.
-These are:Zone 1Balearics, Balkans, Bulgaria, Croatia, France, Italy, Spain & Portugal Mainland Zone 2Iceland, Canary Islands, Cape Verde & Madeira, Cyprus, Malta, Greece & Turkey, Egypt, Morocco, Tunisia, Gambia & United Arab Emirates.THE MEALSI was travelling with someone, so naturally I ordered them a meal too, in order to get a glimpse at another offering.
-Condor have created a new range of meals that take inspiration from countries around the world.
-Think: Italy, Sweden, Thailand, France and many more.
-It’s quite a nice concept actually.
-You can find more info on the meals right here.Right after take off the cabin crew delivered our meals rather promplty.
-As you can see this is no tradtional meal tray, it’s a concept called Absolute One created by airline caterer Gate Gourmet.
-A similar concept is flying on Latam in South America, but it’s a slightly different design.Included for all pre order meals on Condor are a bottle of water (still or sparkling!) plus a hot drink.
-The meals that I pre ordered included the Austrian option (Schnitzel with potatoes) and the UK option (English Breakfast) both came with a side of dessert, an almond mousse with berries.Feedback on the meals?
-They were great, I opted for the schnitzel option and it was quite tasty, and zesty thanks to the slice of lemon added in.
-My travelling partner loved his breakfast offering, there was quite a bit to eat and the quality was up there.
-Most importantly both meals were served piping hot!
-We both commented on how sturdy and thick the cutlery was, I know this sounds rather silly but inflight cutlery on some airlines can be quite flimsy.Cost of the meals?
-The breakfast was priced at €9.99 and the schnitzel was €11.99, considering it includes a water and a hot drink from the onboard menu, it’s great value.
-Overall a really nice meal and a cool little concept.
+These are:Zone 1Balearics, Balkans, Bulgaria, Croatia, France, Italy, Spain & Portugal Mainland Zone 2Iceland, Canary Islands, Cape Verde & Madeira, Cyprus, Malta, Greece & Turkey, Egypt, Morocco, Tunisia, Gambia & United Arab Emirates.THE MEALSI was travelling with someone, so naturally, I ordered them a meal too, to get a glimpse at another offering.
+Condor has created a new range of meals that take inspiration from countries around the world.
+Think Italy, Sweden, Thailand, France and many more.
+It’s quite a nice concept, and you can find more info on the meals right here.Right after take off the cabin crew delivered our meals rather promptly.
+As you can see this is no traditional meal tray, it’s a concept called Absolute One created by airline caterer Gate Gourmet.
+A similar concept is flying on Latam in South America, but it’s a slightly different design.Included for all pre-order meals on Condor are a bottle of water (still or sparkling!) plus a hot drink.
+The meals that I pre-ordered included the Austrian option (Schnitzel with potatoes) and the UK option (English Breakfast) both came with a side of dessert, an almond mousse with berries.Feedback on the meals?
+They were great, I opted for the schnitzel option, and it was quite tasty, and zesty thanks to the slice of lemon.
+My travelling partner loved his breakfast offering, there was quite a bit to eat, and the quality was up there.
+Most importantly both meals were served piping hot.
+We both commented on how sturdy and thick the cutlery was, I know this sounds rather silly, but inflight cutlery on some airlines can be quite flimsy.Cost of the meals?
+The breakfast cost €9.99, and the schnitzel was €11.99, considering it includes water and a hot drink from the onboard menu, it offers excellent value.
+Overall a nice meal and a neat little concept.
 Well done Condor.For those interested in looking at the concept more closely see the photos below.